 The goal of the two years of the project was to create a multilingual, 24 part electronics curriculum aimed for high school students.
 A planned table of contents forming the basis of the curriculum, two sample parts of the planned 24, and a list of electronic parts and tools have already been completed in advance.
-An innovative property of the curriculum is that every part is illustrated with real world examples, which the students can try out themselves.
+An innovative property of the curriculum is that every part is illustrated with real-world examples, which the students can try out themselves.

 The full curriculum is available for free on the project website, which the partnership will continue to maintain after the project period.

-As an indirect outcome of the project the skills and knowledge of the students expands.
+As an indirect outcome of the project, the skills and knowledge of the students expand.
 Not only the project partners, but all educational sectors also have access to the curriculum.
 The multilingual nature creates the possibility for usage throughout the European Union.
 The curriculum helps students make an informed decision about their career choices.
 More students will choose a profession related to the field of electronics, and fewer students will leave their profession of choice during or after higher education.